-a.
-Completion of at least 30 Level I credits of your approved major d.
-Submission of formal online change of major/minor request Students MUST await approval of request before attempting required courses.
+- (b) Cumulative GPA is $\geq 3.0$ - (c) Capacity within MSBM to accept additional students - (d) Submission of formal online change of major/minor request\ - 16.
+Students MUST await approval of request before attempting required courses.
 Failure to do so WILL result in the change NOT being reflected on your degree certificate.
-Please note that achieving a. or b. above does not guarantee a place, as there are special considerations related to c.
+Please note that achieving a. or b. above does not guarantee a place, as there are special considerations related to 16 c. - 17.
+Students pursuing an Accounting Major or any level III accounting course should not read for ACCT2019: Financial Accounting for Managers. - 18.
+Students who plan to pursue an accounting career are being advised to complete all the electives listed for Accounting.
+This will enable graduates to compete internationally as professional accountants.